lsst-dm/dm_dev_guide/stack/config-topic-type.rst

 Preamble
 ========

-The :rst:dir:`lsst-config-topic` directive at the top of the page declares that the page is a canonical reference for the specified task class.
+The :rst:dir:`lsst-config-topic` directive at the top of the page declares that the page is a canonical reference for the specified config class.
 For example:

 .. code-block:: text